 How to Recognize School Refusal

-To tell the difference between school refusal and normal resistance to school, parents can consider the following factors:
+To tell the difference between a teenager refusing to go to school and normal resistance to school, parents can consider the following factors:

 - Length of time a teen has been avoiding school